 The National Highway Traffic Safety Administration reports that commercial trucks were involved in more than 200,000 traffic crashes in 2010.
 Of the people injured in multi-vehicle crashes that involved large trucks, 73% were occupants of other vehicles.
 In addition, accidents that involve passenger vehicles and commercials trucks often cause extensive property damage to both vehicles.

-If you or a loved one was injured in a truck accident due to the negligent actions of another, you may have financial and legal recourse.
-Contact an experienced Connecticut truck accident attorney today.
+If you or a loved one was injured in a crash due to the negligent actions of another, you may have financial and legal recourse.
+Contact Jonathan Perkins Injury Lawyers today.

 For additional information about legal claims in Connecticut, fill out the Free Case Evaluation form on this page.

 As stated above, truck accidents often leave occupants of passenger vehicles with injuries.
 Connecticut drivers can avoid being in a car/truck incident by following the tips below.